dlangille/SamDrucker/README.md

 # What is Sam Drucker?

-I have posted about this in the past, but this morning I feel very motivated to have a centralized list of what packages are installed on each host.
+I have posted about this in the past.
+I feel very motivated to have a centralized list of what packages are installed on each host.

 I know I can query the hosts, but having it centrally located means I can